OmicsWorkflows/KNIME_docker_vnc/README.md

 1. At first you will need to install docker application for your platform - [here](https://docs.docker.com/install/) you can find information on Docker project pages.
 2. Clone this repository, especially scripts folder containing "start_container.sh" file.
-3. Adjust "start_container.sh" file to meet your requirements, especially folder containing your KNIME workspace(s) and timezone you want to use.
+3. Adjust "start_container.sh" file to meet your requirements, especially folder containing your workspace(s) and timezone you want to use.
 Please, check the script file itself for all the details.
-The file needs to be executable prior its usage!
+The script needs to be executable prior its usage!
 4. Start container running the "start_container.sh" with 3 parameters: IMAGE_NAME PORT_TO_RUN_ON WORKSPACE
-   - e.g. on linux run "./start_container.sh cfprot/knime:3.7.0a 5901 test" where:
+   - e.g. on linux run "./start_container.sh cfprot/knime:3.5.3c 5901 test" where:
-      - "cfprot/knime:3.7.0a" points to a concrete docker image version of cfprot/knime docker image
+      - "cfprot/knime:3.5.3c" points to a concrete docker image version of cfprot/knime docker image
       - "5901" specifies the port on which the container will be accesible for VNC connection
       - "test" is the folder within workspaces folder (see "volume_remote_location" settings in the script)
 5. Enter the password for the VNC server that will be needed to access the running container.
-5. Access the running container using VNC viewer at specified port number and using the specified password, e.g. localhost:5901.
+6. Access the running container using VNC viewer at specified port number and using the specified password, e.g. localhost:5901.
 We recommend to use latest [TigerVNC viewer](https://github.com/TigerVNC/tigervnc/releases) release.
+7. Click on the "" when starting the container for the first time to get the default Xfce layout.
+8. Adjust the access right KNIME has to have write access to the KNIME workspace folder.

 ## List of used programs and extensions and the respective licences